KevinWyss/project_KW/README.md

 If you want a more detailed insight of the project, you will find a PDF ("") in my project folder.

-Author: Kevin Wyss, 14-104-640, University of Berne, Seminar Geodata analysis and modelling 2019
+Author: Kevin Wyss, 14-104-640, kevin.wyss@students.unibe.ch, University of Berne, Seminar Geodata analysis and modelling 2019

 ## Goal of the script
 The goal of this python script is to create an automated stage-discharge-relationship out of a measured river crosssection.